RoHS Directive 2017/2102/EU amending Directive 2011/65/EU

 • Means of transport for persons or goods, excluding electric two-wheel vehicles which are not type-approved;

 • Non-road mobile machinery made available exclusively for professional use;

 • Active implantable medical devices;

-• Photovoltaic panels intended to be used in a system that is designed, assembled and installed by professionals for permanent use at a defined location to produce energy from solar light for public, commercial, industrial and residential applications;
+• Photovoltaic panels intended to be used in a system that is designed, assembled, and installed by professionals for permanent use at a defined location to produce energy from solar light for the public, commercial, industrial and residential applications;

 • Equipment specifically designed solely for the purposes of research and development only made available on a business-to-business basis.

 The materials used for the electrical and electronic equipment, including components and spare parts for repair, should not contain any of the following substances: